← Intrepid Scientific·Insights

 | Quality systems | Basic SOPs | Comprehensive QMS (ICH Q7 and Q10) |

-Implementing the pharmaceutical pathway requires mandatory pillars: cleaning validation, change control, and computer system validation (CSV).
-This level of rigor is essential for the new "research carve-out."
-DEA-registered manufacturers can now supply clinical trials directly, but providing Clinical Trial Material necessitates strict Part 211 controls.
+Implementing the pharmaceutical pathway requires three mandatory pillars: cleaning validation, change control, and computer system validation (CSV).
+This level of rigor is essential for the new research carve-out.
+DEA-registered manufacturers can now supply clinical trials directly, but providing Clinical Trial Material requires strict Part 211 controls.
 This pharmaceutical rigor is the primary driver of international market access.

 6. The Global Horizon: EU GMP and the Export Strategic Advantage